kingbonj/Soundfont-Testing-MIDI/README.md

 `q` : Quit the program.

 ## Additional
-The program will convert the MIDI file to .csv and store them in newly created `tmp/*` folders, which you can view during playback.
-This is purely for debugging, as all temporary folders are deleted on exit.
+If the `debug` string is set to `true` the program will also convert the MIDI file to .csv and store them in newly created `tmp/*` folders, which you can view during playback.
+At this time, this feature is purely for debugging.
+All temporary folders are deleted on exit.

+## Bugs/Other
+The program checks for instances of fluidsynth using pgrep.
+If no psid is found it will skip to the next track and begin playback.
+This means that if fluidsynth is already running, or if it does not close properly, the automatic playback function will stop working.
+To fix this use `pgrep fluidsynth` to determine the psid, and kill the process manually before re-running the script.

 ## License